 You have the right to see your medical record.
 You also have the right to get a copy of your medical record.
-These rights are often called the right to access your medical record.
+These rights are often called the right of access to your medical record.

-Usually, your health care provider must respond to your request for your record no later than 30 days after receiving your request.
+Usually, your health care provider must respond to your request for your record within 30 days of receiving your request.

 Generally, your health care provider must give you a copy in the format that you request if they are able to do so.

-Your provider may charge you a fee to copy your medical record.
+You may have to pay a fee to get a copy of your record.